lombardo-chcg/lombardo-chcg.github.io/_posts/years/2025/25/2025-06-20-Discord-Bot-in-Scala.md

 ## OpCodes

-Each gateway event will contain a OpCode (int) to identify itself.
+Each gateway event will contain an [OpCode](https://discord.com/developers/docs/topics/opcodes-and-status-codes#opcodes-and-status-codes) (int) to identify itself.
 Here's the ones we care about for this example:
 ```scala
 object OpCode {
   val EVENT_DISPATCH = 0